JohnQuinn1/Fresnel_Ultrasound/README.md

 # Code for Fresnel Diffraction using Ultrasound Experiment

-In 2022, as a Stage 4 final-year project, the Fresnel Diffraction using Ultrasound Experiment was automated using a micro-stepped stepper motor to precisely move the diffracting screen and a USB Oscilloscope to record the traces.
-The project was undertaken by Jessica Riordan
+In 2022, as a Stage 4 final-year project, the Fresnel Diffraction using Ultrasound Experiment was automated using a linear slider rail controlled with a micro-stepped motor to precisely move the diffracting screen and a USB Oscilloscope to read out the traces.
+The project was undertaken by Jessica Riordan and the code she developed was the starting point for this work.

 Python was used for the stepper motor control, USB oscilloscope readout and data analysis.